 Main Types of Edtech Solutions

-With almost 79% of teachers using technology in a classroom, Edtech has genuinely disrupted the industry in the latest years.
+With nearly all teachers using technology in a classroom, Edtech has genuinely disrupted the industry in recent years.
 This opens the road for further diversification of Edtech products, which now include the major three types.
 Here’s their overview with examples:

 |Laptops||Desktop and mobile learning apps||Audio content|